elm-lang/elm-plans/CONTRIBUTING.md

 ## Design Discussions

+#### Goals

+  - get feedback on ideas in a way that *efficiently* uses the time of the originator and commenters
+  - curate discussions so someone looking over them can quickly understand what is going on
+  - turn talk into concrete actions that can be handled by the community

+#### Guidelines

-Issue comments are excellent at finding "this seems not so good" and "how about this idea?"
+Issue comments are excellent at finding "this seems not so good" and "how about this idea?" and "we need to benchmark this first".
 That said, issue comments are *not* good at bringing these things all together in a coherent way.
 Without curation, good ideas can get lost and it becomes tricky to turn them into concrete and productive action.

 So productive comments on a design discussion include things like: